gaborfarkas0211/video-upload/README.md

 - Make a database called `videouploader`
 - Run command `php yii migrate `

-> You can skip these steps by import the SQL file from the repository
+> You can skip the last two steps by import the SQL file from the repository

 > Now you have some sample video with converted qualities.